 It is generally difficult for bank transfers to be credited immediately on the same day.
 It takes up to 5 working days from the application of the remittance to crediting.

-With an Airwallex Business Account, you can remit with over 60 different currencies to more than 150 countries and regions.
+With an Airwallex Business Account, you can send over 90 different currencies to more than 200 countries and regions.
 The global account allows you to seamlessly make and collect payments in your preferred currency.
-When making a transfer on the platform which maintains high security standards, the remitter has to fill out the information of the payee such as bank account number.
-The platform can complete the remittance as quickly as 1 working day, ensuring safety, efficiency and zero hidden charges.
+The platform can complete the remittance as quickly as 1 working day, ensuring safety, efficiency, and zero hidden charges.

 Are there tax implications for large transfers to overseas suppliers?